While purchasing a property is a very exciting time in ones life it can quickly become a nightmare if the buyer makes any of these three mistakes:

 3. Didn’t read the report & carry out all recommendations

-Unfortunately in the excitement of the process often buyers will not realise the importance of following through with our recommendations and simply buy the property hoping everything will be ok.
+Unfortunately, buyers sometimes will not realise the importance of following through with our recommendations.
+They’ll be caught up in the excitement and simply buy the property whilst hoping and praying everything will be ok.

 Follow this advice and the process of buying your next property should make this a smooth exercise.